rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### online
 Type: `Id[Resource]` (optional).

-A map of resource ids to Resource objects, where the values are URIs or usernames associated with the card for online services.
-Types are:
+The online resources and services that are associated with the entity represented by this card.
+A Resource object has the following properties:

+- resource: `String` (mandatory).
+  The resource value, where the allowed value form is defined by the the *type* property.
+In any case the value MUST NOT be empty.
+- type: `String` (optional, default: `other`).
+  The type of the resource value.
+Allowed values are:
-  - `uri` The value is a URI, e.g. a website link.
+  - `uri` The resource value is a URI, e.g. a website link.
+This MUST be a valid *URI* as defined in Section 3 of [@RFC3986] and updates.
-  - `username` The value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
-A label property SHOULD be included to identify what service this is for.
+  - `username` The resource value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
+The *label* property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.
+The resource value may be any non-empty free text.
-  - `other` The value is something else not covered by the above categories.
+  - `other` The resource value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
+The resource value may be any non-empty free text.
+- context: `String` (optional)
+  Specifies the context in which to use this resource.
+Pre-defined values are:
+  - `private`: The resource may be used to contact the card holder in a private context.
+  - `work`: The resource may be used to contact the card holder in a professional context.
+  - `other`: The resource may be used to contact the card holder in some other context.
+A label property MAY be help to identify its purpose.
+- label: `String` (optional).
+  A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
+- mediaType: `String` (optional).
+  Used for URI resource values.
+Provides the media type [@!RFC2046] of the resource identified by the URI.
+- isPreferred: Boolean (optional, default: false).
+  Whether this resource is the preferred for its type.
+This SHOULD only be one per type.

 ### photos
 Type: `Id[File]` (optional).